-Rabbits who live in big groups, or in pairs, are generally a lot happier than rabbits who are kept alone.
-For lone rabbits, it’s not uncommon for them to become bored, lonely and sometimes even depressed.
+Rabbits who live in big groups, or in bonded pairs, are generally a lot happier than rabbits who are kept alone.
+They enjoy having other rabbits they can groom, eat with and play with.
+As a result, it’s not uncommon for rabbits who live alone to become bored, lonely and even subdued.

 Which rabbits work best together?

-Once rabbits bond, they rarely venture away from each other.
-They groom each other and eat and sleep together.
-If you need to take one of the rabbits to the vets, always take them together as they seek comfort in each other when stressed.
+Once rabbits have bonded, they tend to remain companions.
+They will groom each other and eat and sleep together.
+If you need to take one of your rabbits to the vet, always take them together since bunnies seek comfort in each other when they are feeling stressed.

 As rabbits form powerful bonds, they can grieve if a companion passes away.
 Owning more than two rabbits can help your pets to cope with a loss, as long as you are still able to give all your pets the care and attention they need.